ndminhhus/geeguide/README.md

 I will put here many scripts that I have used, either collected from various sources  or the ones I developed myself.

 The scripts are organized not in order of increasing complexity but according to the processing workflow.
-However, each script or group of scripts is described separately so you can use them for your own scenario.
-General format of each title is: Objective, Core Script then Visualziation Checking
+However, each script or group of scripts is described or demonstrated in the way that you can use them for your own scenario.
+General format of each title has: Objective, Core Script, Visualziation Checking and References

 I will try to cover the remote sensing side also